vizicist/palette/README.md

  PALETTESOURCE=%USERPROFILE%\go\src\github.com\vizicist\palette
 ```

-- in Visual Studio Code, in the "extensions marketplace" section on the left side,
+- in Visual Studio Code, click on the "extensions marketplace" icon (four little squares) on the left side.
-    type in "go" and install the Go language support.
+  In the "Search Extensions" field, enter "go", and install the Go language support.

 - to compile everything, use a newly-created "cmd" window (so that the changes to PATH and the environment variable are reflected) and enter these lines: